worepix/doc-chester/source/basics/playground.rst

 Functions
 *********

 This tab is the `Node-RED <https://nodered.org/about/>`_ visual programming tool.
-See Projects !!!!TODO!!!!!!!!!!!!!!!! how to use this visual programming tool.
+See :doc:`Projects <projects>` how to use this visual programming tool.

 .. image:: ../_static/basics/playground/playground_node-red_flow.png
    :align: center